ShedHelp

 Best Ways to Get Rid of Skunk Smell

-Wash all sprayed clothes, fabrics, people, and animals as soon as possible.
+Wash all sprayed fabrics, materials, and surfaces as soon as possible.

 White Vinegar or hydrogen peroxide counteracts the natural oil in skunk spray.

 You will probably need something stronger than soapy water to get rid of skunk oils — a solution of vinegar or peroxide will dissolve and remove the odor-causing oils instead of just spreading them around.
-Try this mixture:
+Try this mixture:white vinegar for smoke smell

 • 1 liter (or quart) white vinegar OR 3% hydrogen peroxide (peroxide may cause bleaching)